ppy/osu-wiki/news/2025/2025-05-05-squad-global-taiko-showdown-2025-registrations-now-open.md

 *Notice: Registrations will be screened by osu! staff during the screening phase.
 In order to participate, you must not have violated the [osu! community rules](/wiki/Rules) in the past 12 months.*

 ***Registration attempts after this deadline will not be accepted whatsoever.
-You have two weeks to think about whether you want to participate in this or not.
-No hesitation allowed, because this is your last chance ever.***
+Again, this is the final iteration of SGTS, so there will only be two weeks to consider participation.***

-—GTS Admin Team
+—the GTS Admin Team